browngirlbooklover/bg-book-lover/src/data/pages/about.md

   src: /imgs/Leslie-Ann.jpg
   alt: Leslie-Ann Merry
 siteFacts:
+  title: Brown Girl Book Lover
+  facts:
     - Reviewing books that should be at the forefront of our imagination.
     - Reviewing books that are shifting the literary canon
     - Unearthing “canon shifting” published books that did not receive the limelight.
 authorFacts:
+  title: Leslie-Ann Merry Facts
+  facts:
     - I make a really bomb smoothie.
     - I love trail running.
     - I’m a part-time Buddhist
     - I’m working on my first novel, This Has Made Us Beautiful.
 ---

 ## Leslie-Ann Murray